LADSoft/OrangeC/doc/adl.md

     </Number>
 ```

-we might have an address field that references it as follow
+we might have an address field that references it as follows

 ```xml
 	<Address Name="'val:addr16'" Class="rm" Coding="0x40:8 'val':16"/>